 Initial Oncology Consult

-Your care will start with an initial consult with one of our physicians.
-Prior to coming to the SOMC Cancer Center you will receive a packet in the mail with the date and time of your appointment, the directions to the SOMC Cancer Center as well as a questionnaire that we would like for you to have completed upon your arrival.
+Your care will start with an initial consult with one of our providers.
 Upon entering our facility you will be greeted by our friendly support staff.
 They will assist you and start you through the beginning of our process.
+You will receive a folder with a questionnaire to fill out along with information about our services offered and instructions regarding our

-Next, you will spend some time with one of our oncology nurses prior to seeing your physician.
-While visiting the center your physician will make time to ensure that you understand your treatment plan or recommendations and you will have time to ask questions.
-You will leave the SOMC Cancer Center with a good understanding of the plan you and your physician have decided upon and will be given an appointment card with date and time to return for your next visit, whether that is for an infusion, lab work, tests ordered by your physician, or a follow visit with your physician.
+Next, you will spend some time with one of our oncology nurses prior to seeing your provider.
+While visiting the center your provider will make time to ensure that you understand your treatment plan or recommendations and you will have time to ask questions.
+You will leave the SOMC Cancer Center with a good understanding of the plan you and your provider have decided upon and will be given an appointment card with date and time to return for your next visit, whether that is for an infusion, lab work, tests ordered by your provider, or a follow visit with your provider.

 If your plan of care consists of infusions you will be welcomed to our infusion area by our genuinely caring nurses who will help make you comfortable in a relaxing recliner or a private room.
 Prior to the beginning of your treatment, your nurse will help you feel at home and make sure you are aware of your surroundings such as where the restrooms are located, and offer you a warm blanket for your comfort during your treatment.

 Once you are comfortable, we want to make sure you completely understand what to expect.
-Your nurse will start by reviewing the medications your physician has ordered and review all information you may have questions about.
-Once your concerns have been addressed and put to ease you can expect the nurse to start the process of giving you your medication as your physician has ordered.
+Your nurse will start by reviewing the medications your provider has ordered and review all information you may have questions about.
+Once your concerns have been addressed and put to ease you can expect the nurse to start the process of giving you your medication as your provider has ordered.

 The patient is at the heart of our care.
 Everything that we do focuses on what’s best and most convenient for you.
 We have a lab here at the SOMC Cancer Center which is staffed with highly skilled Medical Laboratory Technicians who are very experienced in their work and do a wonderful job.
 This allows us to obtain and process our own blood work at the center.
 Doing so decreases patient wait time prior to chemotherapy and produces the results immediately for the provider.
 In most cases the provider will review your lab results while you wait.